Pashidy/AirBnB_clone_v2/README.md

 # AirBnB_clone_v2
-this project is a group project dne by Oyelana Lawrence and Pashidy
+This project is a group project done by Oyelana Lawrence and Pashidy Francis